DaGeRe/precision-experiments/README.md

 # Reusing Existing Measurements

 If you got existing measurement results from a Peass run, you can use these to check when your performance change would have been reproduced.
-Therefore, build `precision-analysis` by executing `../gradlew fatJar` in this folder and execute `java -cp build/libs/precision-analysis-all-2.13.jar de.precision.analysis.repetitions.GeneratePeassPrecisionPlot -data $DATAFOLDER -slowVersionName $SLOWVERSION`.
+Therefore, build `precision-analysis` by executing `../gradlew fatJar` in this folder and execute `java -cp build/libs/precision-analysis-all-2.13.jar de.precision.analysis.repetitions.GeneratePeassPrecisionPlot -data $DATAFOLDER -slowCommitName $SLOWCOMMIT`.

 The data folder needs to be the `measurementsFull` folder of a peass execution.
 Afterwards, you will find precision data in each testcase folder, e.g. `$DATAFOLDER/measurements/$TESTCASE/results`.
 To plot these data, execute `cd scripts` and run `./createPeassHeatmap.sh $DATAFOLDER/measurements/$TESTCASE/results` for the `$TESTCASE` you want to visualize.
 Afterwards, you'll find heatmaps of your measurement in `peass_$TESTCASE`.